howardjchen/computer_vision/README.md

-# NCTU ICSE 2015 Spring
+# NCTU ICSE 2015 Spring, Computer Vision
-# Computer Vision

 This repository contains my two homework and the final project which is about cat face recognition using haar-like feature with adaboost and SVM algo.